Mars1anen/note-spitter/note-spitter/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 TODO:

 1. Implement some sort of drawing queue for CanvasHelper
-2. Implement Next button class
-3. Implement button handlers
+2. Implement button handlers
-4. Refactor drawing code
+3. Refactor drawing code